 The German lawmaker passed a law titled Act on Mitigation of the consequences of the covid-19 pandemic in civil, insolvency and criminal proceedings on 27 March 2020, which came into force retroactively on 1 March 2020.
-Under this Act, the directors' obligation to file for insolvency immediately after over-indebtedness or illiquidity occurs is temporarily suspended.
-However, the suspension does not apply where the insolvency is not a consequence of the pandemic or where there is no prospect of remedying the insolvency.57 The Act provides an assumption that the insolvency is a consequence of the covid-19 pandemic as far as the company was not insolvent as of 31 December 2019.
-The Act also provides some security for creditors (including shareholders) of companies who provide fresh money during the covid-19 crisis or who agree on standstill and moratorium agreements.
-Such actions cannot be contested in subsequent insolvency proceedings.
-The suspension under the Act ends on 30 September 2020.
-The German government has the power to prolong this period until 31 March 2021.
+Under this Act, the directors' obligation to file for insolvency immediately after over-indebtedness or illiquidity occurs was temporarily suspended.
+The suspension ended on 30 April 2021.

-Without a doubt, the covid-19 pandemic will be the mega-trend for the insolvency sector in 2021.
-The crisis also serves as a catalyst to speed up transformation processes towards more digitalisation and away from old traditions in the German industy.
+The covid-19 crisis also serves as a catalyst to speed up transformation processes towards more digitalisation and away from old traditions in the German industry.
 This will have an impact on insolvency figures in the coming year.

 1 Andreas Dimmling is a partner at GSK Stockmann.
-The author would like to thank Parsin Walsi for her very valuable contribution to this chapter.
+The author would like to thank Sandra Krepler and Berit Nelke-Schneider for their invaluable support updating this article.

 7 See Section V.i for more details.